-The city of Lubbock is not as well-known as Dallas, Houston, or Austin Texas.
-But, it is the 11th largest city in the Lone Star State.
-About 255,500 Lubbockites live in the “Hub City” which is known for its art, education, healthcare, agriculture, technology and manufacturing in the West Texas region.
+The city of Lubbock is not as well-known as Dallas, Houston, or Austin, Texas.
+But it is the 10th most populous city in the Lone Star State.
+More than 270,000 Lubbockites live in the “Hub City,” which is known for its art, education, healthcare, agriculture, technology and manufacturing in the West Texas region.

-Furthermore, it was the birthplace of rock ’n’ roll legend Buddy Holly and home to Texas Tech University, the sixth-largest enrollment university in the state.
+Furthermore, it was the birthplace of rock ’n’ roll legend Buddy Holly and home to Texas Tech University.
+As of fall 2025, Texas Tech enrolled 42,455 students, making it the sixth-largest university in Texas.

-Flying into Lubbock Preston Smith International Airport, I drove about 15 minutes from there to the historic city.
-After spending four days exploring the vibrant art scene and tasting some award-winning wine, beer and food, I discovered 15 reasons to visit Lubbock.
+After flying into Lubbock Preston Smith International Airport, I drove about 15 minutes to the historic city.
+After spending four days exploring the vibrant art scene and tasting some award-winning wine, beer and food, I discovered 14 great reasons to visit Lubbock.

 Stay, Bike and Swim